zwimer/C-bind/README.md

 ```
 The return value may simply be any other primitive so you cast it properly during the binding call.
 You can think of `args` as an array of arguments!
-The function being bound may not be variadic, consequently, `my_func` must have a defined maximum number of 'arguments'. *That is, `my_func` must expect that no more `num_args` number of elements to be passed.* For more info look in the `bind_defs.h` file.
+The function being bound may not be variadic, consequently, `my_func` must have a defined maximum number of 'arguments'. *That is, `my_func` must expect that no more `num_args` number of elements to be passed.* For more info look in the `bind.h` file.
 Parsing the `args` array is the job of `my_func`.

 ### Full binding